-First Offense Grades Require parental contact with

-i iist Offense K-4 appropriate disciplinary

-N-4

-action such as in/out school

-suspension.

-(Exceptions - Offenses 2.11 and

-2.12).

-Grades Require parental contact with

-5-12 appropriate disciplinary

-action such as in/out school

-suspension.

-(Exceptions - Offenses 2.11 and

-2.12).

-Second Grades Require parent notification and an appropriate

-Offense K-4 disciplinary action such as in school suspension days, loss
+GRADES K-12 First Offense Grades K-4 Require parental contact with appropriate disciplinary action such as in/out school suspension, discretion of administrator(s).

-of school privileges, or out of school suspension from

-school and/or bus at the discretion of MCBOE

-administrators.
 (Exceptions - Offenses 2.11 and 2.12).

-Grades Require parent notification and an appropriate

-5-12 disciplinary action such as in school suspension days, loss
+Grades 5-12 Require parental contact with appropriate disciplinary action such as in/out school suspension, discretion of administrator(s).

-of school privileges, or out of school suspension from

-school and/or bus at the discretion of MCBOE

-administrators.
 (Exceptions - Offenses 2.11 and 2.12).

-Third Grades Require an in person/virtual parent conference with

-Offense K-4 appropriate disciplinary action such as out of school
+Second Offense Grades K-4 Require parent notification and an appropriate disciplinary action such as in school suspension days, loss of school privileges, or out of school suspension from school and/or bus at the discretion of MCBOE administrators.

-Onense N-4

-suspension.
-The student may be referred to the school's

-- counseling department or PST (Problem Solving Team).
 (Exceptions - Offenses 2.11 and 2.12).
-Grades 5-12 Require an in person/virtual parent conference with appropriate disciplinary action such as out of school suspension.
+Third Offense Grades 5-12 Grades K-4 Require parent notification and an appropriate disciplinary action such as in school suspension days, loss of school privileges, or out of school suspension from school and/or bus at the discretion of MCBOE administrators.
+(Exceptions - Offenses 2.11 and 2.12).
+Require an in person/virtual parent conference with appropriate disciplinary action such as out of school suspension.
 The student may be referred to the school's counseling department or PST (Problem Solving Team).
 (Exceptions - Offenses 2.11 and 2.12).
+Grades 5-12 Require an in person/virtual parent conference with appropriate disciplinary action such as out of school suspension at the discretion of administrator(s).
+The student may be referred to the school's counseling department or PST (Problem Solving Team).
+(Exceptions - Offenses 2.11 and 2.12).

 Fourth Offense Grades K-4 Require an in person parent conference with an appropriate disciplinary action.
 The student must be referred to the school's counseling department or PST (Problem Solving Team).
 The student will also be referred to Student Services.
 (Exceptions - Offenses 2.11 and 2.12).
-Grades 5-12 Require an in person parent conference with an appropriate disciplinary action.
+Grades 5-12 Require an in person parent conference with an appropriate disciplinary action at the discretion of administrator(s).
 The student must be referred to the school's counseling department or PST (Problem Solving Team).
 The student will also be referred to Student Services.
-Fifth Offense Grades K-4 Same as Class III Offense.
-Grades 5-12 Same as Class III Offense.
+Fifth Offense Grades Same as Class III Offense.
+K-4 5-12